-RapidMiner is a software platform for data scientists to help you build predictive models faster.
+RapidMiner is a software platform that helps you build predictive models faster.
 The tool unites data prep, machine learning, and predictive model deployment.

-The base of the platform (RapidMiner Studio) is a free and open-source platform.
-There also are enterprise-level solutions priced by the number of logical processors, the amount of data used, and productivity features.
+The base of the platform (RapidMiner Studio) is free and open-source.
+There also are enterprise-level solutions.
+Their price depends on the number of logical processors, the amount of data used, and productivity features.

 19. Apache Hadoop

 Hadoop is a highly scalable platform.
 It can store and easily distribute very large data sets over hundreds of servers.
 Hadoop services have it all: data storage, data processing, governance, operations, and security.

 20. Apache Spark

 Apache Spark is a unified analytics engine for large-scale data processing, a cluster-computing framework for data analysis.